 Nick is a PhD student in the department of Computer Science & Engineering at the University of Minnesota, Twin Cities.
 He works under Professor Nikolaos Papanikolopoulos on the development of machine learning algorithms for medical image analysis.
 Nick hopes...
 Read more

-Freddie is a PhD candidate in Dr. Michael Freeman's lab in the department of Biochemistry, Molecular Biology, and Biophysics (BMBB), which studies natural product biosynthesis.
+Freddie was a PhD candidate in Dr. Michael Freeman's lab in the department of Biochemistry, Molecular Biology, and Biophysics (BMBB), where she studied natural product biosynthesis.
 Natural products are structurally diverse metabolites produced by organisms that often provide a survival advantage under specialized ecological...
 Read more